Nebo15/qbill.docs/source/gandalf.html.md

 - ```false``` - will pass if field value is ```false```, ```0```, ```"0"``` or ```'0'```.
 - ```is set``` - validation will always pass.
 (Use it to skip some columns.)
 - ```is null``` - validation will pass if field value equals ```null```.
 (Use it check if some column is skipped.)

+## Revisions

+All changes that is made to a table is saved in Revisions history.
+You can see who changed what, and rollback to any previous state of the table.

+Rollback will create a new Revision, so it can be canceled.

+## Split Testing

+Each table can have multiple variants.
+By adding a Variant you will start a Split Test for a table.

+All variants share same fields and this request structure, but can have different set of rules.
+It allows to test your hypothesis on how to make decision better, to measure improvement in third-party tool and to continuously improve your decision flow.

+You can manage traffic allocation for all variants, for example sending only 5% of requests to variant B.

+## Decision Analytics

+Each time Decision Table is called we will calculate how many times single condition was true, and how many times each rule returned it's decision.
+It allows you to see what rules work in real life, and to find ways to optimize your table.

+# Decision History

+All successful API request will lead to creating a Decision.
+You can find all Decisions in "Hisotry" tab.

+Decision shows all request parameters, decision engine response and decision table that was applied when request was made.
+It means that whenever you change your decision table, it won't affect history and you still will be able to understand decision flow for each moment of time.

+You can retry request on a latest table version by clicking "Debug" in request well.

 # Installation Guide